Hotmoka/hotmoka/tutorial/Takamaka.md

 The finite-state machine is often referred to as a *Tendermint app*.
 The Hotmoka node that we are going to create is just one such app.
-Since we are going to build over the core of Tendermint, this must be installed on our machine, or experiments will fail.
+Since we are going to build over the core of Tendermint, this must be installed in our machine, or experiments will fail.
 Out Hotmoka node works with Tendermint version 0.32.11, that can be downloaded in executable form from [https://github.com/tendermint/tendermint/releases/tag/v0.32.11](https://github.com/tendermint/tendermint/releases/tag/v0.32.11).
 Be sure that you download that executable and install it on a place that is